SilicoSciences/seminar-bioinformatics-rna-seq/galaxy_rna-seq_tuxedo/README.md

 0. Compare read quality of trimmed vs. non-trimmed reads.

 0. Use [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml) to map reads to reference from history (`3.fa.gz`).
 TopHat is a splice-aware aligner, so it can handle RNA-Seq data and is able to align reads across introns.

-    0. Edit data attributes:

       0. Change to `Paired-end (as individual datasets)`.

       0. Select forward and reverse reads from each sample.

+0. Take a look at the newly added files ([BAM](https://silico-sciences.com/2016/01/15/sam-bam-format/)).

 0. Use [IGV](https://www.broadinstitute.org/igv/) to inspect mappings.